kapsdeep/Kaggle-Denoise-Dirty-Documents/README.md

 3. [Gradient Boosting from scratch – ML Review – Medium](https://medium.com/mlreview/gradient-boosting-from-scratch-1e317ae4587d)
 4. [Basics of Ensemble Learning Explained in Simple English](https://www.analyticsvidhya.com/blog/2015/08/introduction-ensemble-learning/)

+#### Prj#5: scikit RandomForestRegressor ML model
+1. Try the kaggle solution out of box to see it works :heavy_check_mark:
+2. Read up scikit functions to understand the model(joblib.Parallel, np.hstack, np.vstack,numpy.ndarray.flatten) :heavy_check_mark:
+3. Single layer convolution(as used in get_feature_from_image()) is easy do in keras
+4. Find euivalent of random forrest in keras maybe dropout or bias :sos:

+#### Prj#6: Keras implementation using autoencoders
+1. Compare the model o/p to "simple background removal" :heavy_check_mark:
+2. Modify n/w to benefit from other solutions - adaptive thresholding, random forrest, median filter, GBM, Ensemble, Sharpen the text
+3. how to ensure ndarray pixel value corresponds to particlular image in test set ?? :sos:

 #### Median Filters
 >Median filters are non-linear filters used widely for removing salt-pepper noise while preserving edges.
 Since we need to preseve text while removing noise hence seems to better suited for current problem set.
 The median is calculated by first sorting all the pixel values from the window into numerical order, and then replacing the pixel being considered with the middle (median) pixel value.